-During FY2021, no new Director was appointed.
+During FY2022, no new Director was appointed.

-The Directors are kept informed of the applicable laws, rules and regulations, as well as changing commercial risks from time to time.
-Relevant updates or new releases issued by the SGX-ST and the Accounting and Corporate Regulatory Authority which are relevant to the Directors or new articles/reports (if any) including analyst reports which are relevant to the Group are circulated to all the directors from time to time.
+The Directors are also kept abreast of developments which are relevant to the Group, which have important bearing on the Group and the Directors' obligations to the Group, from time to time.
+Relevant updates or new releases issued by the Singapore Exchange Securities Trading Limited ("SGX-ST") and the Accounting and Corporate Regulatory Authority ("ACRA") which are relevant to the Directors or new articles/reports (if any) including analyst reports which are relevant to the Group are circulated to all the directors from time to time.
 The Group's external auditors also provide periodic briefing to the Audit Committee ("AC") on changes or amendments to the accounting standards and their impact on the financial statements, if any.